 This building was one of the few left on main street that didn’t have citizens crammed in every available room.
 The large empty space and lack of living facilities had made it a lackluster choice for homes at first, but Olivia assumed it would become that way soon enough.

-Behind her, Jonathan Davis was rocking on his feet, clearly eager to hear her reaction.
+Behind her, Johnathan Davis was rocking on his feet, clearly eager to hear her reaction.

 “Why am I here, exactly?” she asked, turning to face him.